 Who hasn’t found inspiration in the writings of Joseph Campbell, the great mythologist or Carl Jung, the wise and worldly psychiatrist?
 Certainly I’ve spent a lifetime pondering their thoughts.
 Both Campbell and Jung have written about possible connections between psychosis/schizophrenia and mysticism.
 And so, I found that suddenly this train of thought popped up in […]

 ART or ~ NOT ART?

 Can propaganda be ART?
+The question of propaganda has become urgent in this day of “fake news”.
 When I think of propaganda in art, I immediately think of art from countries with very repressive regimes.
-On the right, we have the Russian worker proudly producing bombs for the defence of the country.
-The art is so often in praise of the values which the government wants to promote […]
+Below [right side] we have the Russian worker proudly producing bombs for the defence of the country.
+The art is so […]

 THE DRAWING LESSON, Chapter 2

 CHAPTER 2 #novels about artists #literary suspense.The Drawing Lesson, the first in The Trilogy of Remembrance.
 Has the creative spirit of a great artist died?
 Has Rinaldo so undermined Alexander with the scene at the Tate Modern?
 Enjoy chapter 2 and get your copy of the novel here.
 The Drawing Lesson: Despite my telephone messages, […]